 |

-the back translation of Italian Braille was improved with regard
+the back translation of Italian Braille was optimized with regard

 to special characters such as currency indications, accented letters,